edgedb/easy-edgedb/chapter4/index.md

 {default::Vampire {name: 'Count Dracula', is_single: true}}
 ```

-Notice that we use use `limit 1` instead of `assert_single()` because we want just one result, even if there are more that fit our `filter`.
+Now this time we did want to use `limit 1` instead of `assert_single()` because we want just up to one result, even if there are multiple objects that fit our `filter`.
 Using `assert_single()` would cause the database give us an error in case of multiple results.
 Similarly, `limit 2`, `limit 3` and any other number will work just fine if we only want a certain maximum number of objects.

-It's possible that the query above doesn't actually select Dracula, but instead some other single `Person`.
-The `limit 1` picks at most one result, but it says nothing about which one, just the first one that the database finds.
-Picking the order in which results get looked at is covered in [Chapter 10](../chapter10/index.md).

-We could also put the computed property in the type itself.
+We could also put the computed property in the type itself, so let's do that.
 Here's the same computed property except now it's inside the `Person` type:

 ```sdl
 abstract type Person {